-He has over 20 years of compliance experience within the investment management industry.
 Prior to CCLA, he held senior roles at Link Group’s Fund Solutions business, Morgan Stanley Investment Management, Baring Asset Management and BNY Mellon Investment Management International.
 Before joining the private sector, Jean-Paul spent a few years at the UK regulator (then known as Financial Services Authority) specialising in investment funds authorisation and policy.

 David joined CCLA in 2020 and is responsible for new product strategy and ongoing management of the CCLA fund range.
 He is also Chief Executive of CCLA Fund Managers Limited.

 David has over 35 years’ experience of financial markets, most recently as Global Head of Product for BMO Global Asset Management.
 Prior to that he managed portfolios of fixed income assets for banks’ proprietary and client portfolios, having begun his career in the debt management arm of an oil major.